-Established in 1941, Peninsula Federal Credit Union has grown from 231 members to over 11,000 members with assets in excess of $130 million.
+Over the course of 82 years, Peninsula Federal Credit Union has grown from just 231 members and one branch, to over 14,000 members and three branches with assets in excess of $268 million.

 We were founded in 1941 as an occupational credit union to serve employees of the local paper mill.
 We began as the Escanaba Paper Company Employees Federal Credit Union.

 1959: Our name changes to Mead Corporation, Escanaba Division Employees Federal Credit Union.

 1968: Our name changes to Escanaba Paper Company Employees Federal Credit Union.

 1984: Our name changes once again, this time to Mead Associated Federal Credit Union, to more accurately reflect the name of our sponsor.